ericchiang/pup/README.md

 Direct downloads are available through the [releases page](https://github.com/EricChiang/pup/releases/latest).

-If you have Go installed on your computer just run `go get`.
+If you have Go installed on your computer just run `go get`:

     go get github.com/ericchiang/pup

-If you're on OS X, use [Homebrew](http://brew.sh/) to install (no Go required).
+If you're on OS X, use [Homebrew](http://brew.sh/) to install (no Go required):

     brew install https://raw.githubusercontent.com/EricChiang/pup/master/pup.rb

+If you have Docker installed, use the Docker image:

+    docker run --rm pup --help

+    # an alias makes it even shorter
+    alias pup="docker run --rm pup"

 ## Quick start